ChinmayAmrutkar/Fetch_Robot_ROS_Melodic/README.md

 - ✅ Orienting the robot head to look at a 3D point
 - ✅ Full 6-DOF Cartesian control of the arm using MoveIt (with roll-pitch-yaw support)
 - ✅ Move robot arm to "home/tuck" position
 - ✅ Gripper open/close control via action client
+- ✅ Basic pick and place at a known object location

 ---